robotoworks/mechanoid/docs/source/ops/index.rst

-In the example, the ``code`` argument is checked against the ``OP_GET_MOVIES`` code, if it matches, we know that the completing operation is the one that we executed, we can then check the result with the helper :java:extdoc:`Operation.isResultOk(Bundle) <com.robotoworks.mechanoid.ops.Operation.isResultOk(android.os.Bundle)>`, if OK, we can then perform actions based on an OK result, such as initializing a loader as in the example, or, if the result is not OK, we can use the helper :java:extdoc:`Operation.getResultError(Bundle) <com.robotoworks.mechanoid.ops.Operation.getResultError(android.os.Bundle)>` to extract the error from the Bundle, and act on the error.
+In the example, the ``code`` argument is checked against the ``OP_GET_MOVIES`` code, if it matches, we know that the completing operation is the one that we executed, we can then check the result with :java:extdoc:`result.isOk() <com.robotoworks.mechanoid.ops.OperationResult.isOk()>`, if OK, we can then perform actions based on an OK result, such as initializing a loader as in the example, or, if the result is not OK, we can get the error using :java:extdoc:`result.getError() <com.robotoworks.mechanoid.ops.OperationResult.getError()>` to extract the error from the Bundle, and act on the error.

 .. rubric:: Implementing the ``onOperationPending(...)`` Callback

-The final callback ``onOperationPending(...)`` is called immediately after you call ``runOperation(int, boolean)`` for the first time, or you if you set the force flag to true.
+The callback ``onOperationPending(...)`` is called immediately after you call ``runOperation(int, boolean)`` for the first time, or you if you set the force flag to true.